Moore, Oklahoma: Climate

-Moore has a humid subtropical climate with frequent variations in weather during part of the year and consistently hot summers.
-Prolonged and severe droughts often lead to wildfires and heavy rainfall often leads to flash flooding and flooding.
+Moore has a humid subtropical climate (Köppen: Cfa) with frequent variations in weather during part of the year and consistently hot summers.
+Prolonged and heavy rainfall often leads to flash flooding.
 Consistent winds, usually from the south or south-southeast during the summer, help temper the hotter weather.
 Consistent northerly winds during the winter can intensify cold periods.
 Severe ice storms and snowstorms happen sporadically during the winter.

 Tornado history

 The Oklahoma City metropolitan area (of which Moore is a part) is located in Tornado Alley and is subject to frequent and severe tornadoes and hailstorms, making it one of the most tornado-prone major metropolitan areas in the world.
+Due to this, Moore is sometimes considered the Tornado Capital of either the United States or the world.

 Moore itself has seen nine tornadoes between 1998 and 2015, three of them big enough to claim lives and cause catastrophic damage.
 The city of Moore was damaged by significant tornadoes on October 4, 1998; May 3, 1999; May 8, 2003; May 10, 2010; and May 20, 2013, with weaker tornadoes striking at other times, notably May 31, 2013 and March 25, 2015.
 Moore is located in Tornado Alley, a colloquial term for the area of the United States where tornadoes are most frequent.
 About 20 tornadoes occurred in the immediate vicinity of Moore from 1890 to 2013.
 The most significant tornadoes to hit Moore occurred in 1893, 1999, and 2013.

+To warn residents of tornadoes, 44 outdoor warning sirens have been densely installed throughout Moore.

 1999 tornado

 During the tornado outbreak on May 3, 1999, a tornado hit Moore and nearby areas.
 The tornado, which was rated an F5 on the Fujita scale, was the most costly tornado in history at the time (not adjusted for changes in inflation and population).
 The tornado had an approximate recorded wind speed of 301 mi/h as sampled by mobile Doppler radar, the highest wind speed ever recorded on Earth.
 It left a swath of destruction over 1 mi wide at times, and 38 mi long.
 It killed a total of 36 people in the Oklahoma City metropolitan area.
-This was the deadliest F5 tornado recorded since the Delhi, Louisiana tornado in 1971 until this mark was eclipsed by several tornadoes in 2011.